JoeyyScott/Gamer-Supplies/TESTING.md

     + **toast-error.html**
     + **toast-info.html**

-    + Note: I used allauth to provide my account system and this came with a variety of templates of which most I have only changed the inner content block so they use my base style.
-I have been unable to access them templates outside of ones used in the registration process which I feel is due to the functionality not being implemented in my project.
+    + Note: I used allauth to provide my account system and this came with a variety of templates most of which I have only changed the inner content block so they use my base style.
+I have been unable to access these templates outside of those used in the registration process which I feel is due to the functionality not being implemented in my project.

-    + As such I have tested all the ```.html``` files used through the account registration process and included a list of this below
+    + As such I have tested all the ```.html``` files used through the account registration process and included a list of these below:
         + **login.html**
         + **register.html**
         + **verification_sent.html**